 Accommodation options at Diglipur

-There is just 1 (one) private accommodation namely Pristine Beach Resort.
+There are a couple of private hotel options at Diglipur.
+Among the best ones, all of it is Pristine Beach Resort.
 This property has been in the industry for about 10 years now.
-It is located near the Kalipur Beach famous for turtle nesting and is preferred by travelers and has decent service feedbacks from their in-house guests.
+It is located near Kalipur Beach famous for turtle nesting and is preferred by travelers and has decent service feedback from their in-house guests.

 There is a resort of the Andaman & Nicobar Department of Tourism- The Turtle Resort.
-This resort is located near to the Pristine Beach Resort.
+This resort is located near the Pristine Beach Resort.
 Pre-booking is mandatory in all of these properties during the high seasons to ensure you have a reservation and don’t get stuck with your plans.

-Food options in Diglipur island
+Food options on Diglipur island

 Seafood is the specialty of the entire Andaman Islands.
-So there is no question or doubt in what to explore in food for a non-vegetarian.
+So there is no question or doubt about what to explore in food for a non-vegetarian.
 However, if you are a vegetarian, the choices are no less.
 We haven’t discovered any pure-veg restaurant until now, but the restaurant of Pristine Beach Resort – The Pride, serves delicious vegetarian food.
 But the condition is that you need to order a few hours before if possible order your lunch and dinner during the breakfast itself to have it served on time because they prepare food based on their occupancy and not all of the supplies are available on the go.
 There are other eating joints as well and most of them follow the Dhaba, canteen or eat-like-home concepts.
 They all are hygienic and serve good food to treat your hunger though they have a limited choice of menu to offer.

 During our recent visit, we discovered a new restaurant (not a luxurious one though), namely- The New Hira Family Restaurant, located in Shubhashgram.
 It serves delicious and affordable food and they understand the hospitality expected by the guests coming in.
 You may give it a try while you visit.